ThomasQuan/mindset-discovery/README.md

-# Spring Boot Backend Project
+# Spring Boot Backend Discovery Project

 ## Overview

-This repository contains a Spring Boot application that serves as the backend for my personal website.
+This repository contains a Spring Boot application that serves as the first attempt at building a backend for my personal website.
 It's built using Domain-Driven Design (DDD) principles and incorporates various Spring ecosystem technologies.

 ## Technologies Used